 Antibiotics for Acne?
 Why Not?

 The first thing I want to say is that antibiotics do not get your acne under control in the long term.
 Acne is not a bacteria problem – it is an inherited tendency of too many dead skin cells within the pores.
-Antibiotics do NOTHING to address this underlying cause of acne.
-According to Dr. James Fulton, co-developer of Retin A, even if you had an antibiotic that killed 100% of the bacteria, you would still have an acne problem.
+Antibiotics do NOTHING to address this underlying cause.
+Even if you had an antibiotic that killed 100% of the bacteria, you would still have an acne problem.